-11.18.1 Notification of Corrective Actions
+11.4.2 Notification of Corrective Actions

 The owner and the family will be notified in writing of the results of all inspections.
-When an inspection identifies HQS failures, LRHA will determine:

-- Whether or not the failure is a life threatening condition, and - Whether the family or owner is responsible.
+When an inspection identifies deficiencies, LRHA will determine (1) whether or not the failure is a life-threatening condition and (2) whether the family or owner is responsible.

-When life threatening conditions are identified, LRHA will immediately notify both parties by telephone or email.
+- 1. When life-threatening deficiencies are identified: LRHA will immediately notify both parties by telephone or email.
 The notice will specify who is responsible for correcting the violation.
-The corrective actions must be taken within 24 hours of LRHA's notice.

-When failures that are not life threatening are identified, LRHA will send the owner and the family a written notification of the inspection results within a reasonable timeframe.
-The written notice will specify who is responsible for correcting the violation, and the timeframe within which the failure must be corrected.
-For HQS violations that are not life threatening, corrections must be made within 30 days.
+The corrective actions must be taken within 24 hours of LRHA's notice. - 2.
+When failures that are severe or moderate are identified: LRHA will send the owner and the family a written notification of the inspection results within five (5) business days of the inspection.
+The written notice will specify who is responsible for correcting the violation, and the time frame within which the failure must be corrected.
+Generally, not more than 30 days will be allowed for the correction. - 3.
+If low deficiencies are identified: these deficiencies will only be noted for informational purposes.

+The notice of inspection results will inform the owner that if life-threatening conditions are not corrected within 24 hours, and non-life-threatening conditions are not corrected within the specified time frame (or any LRHA-approved extension), the owner's HAP will be abated in accordance with LRHA policy.

+In the case of family-caused deficiencies, the notice will inform the family that if corrections are not made within the specified time frame (or any LRHA-approved extension, if applicable) the family's assistance will be terminated in accordance with LRHA policy.

-11.18.2 Extensions
+11.4.3 Extensions